Scott Lee Kimball: Cooperation with FBI

 Schlaff had Denver police arrest Kimball upon his return from Alaska.
 The Spokane charge turned out to be a minor violation of his probation there related to his reporting of his address.
 Just after Schlaff told him he would no longer be an informant, Kimball told him he had information in the Jennifer Marcum disappearance, which, he later explained, was evidence that Ennis's partner had killed Marcum and told him about it in detail.

 A DEA investigator on the case was not sure Kimball was telling the truth, but he passed a lie detector test this time.
 At Kimball's sentencing in December, prosecutors told the judge that he might yet be able to help the bureau solve that case, and asked for the lightest sentence possible.
 Kimball was fined $5,000 and ordered to pay almost $8,300 in restitution to the Wells Fargo bank branch in Cordova, Alaska.
-Judge Marcia Krieger sentenced him to three months in prison, which was more than accounted for by the time Kimball served prior to his release.
+Judge Marcia Krieger sentenced him to three months in prison, which was more than accounted for by the time Kimball served.
 He was also put on probation for three years, ending his formal service as an FBI informant, although he could still work with the bureau voluntarily.

-Krieger, largely bound by the terms of the plea agreement and the Federal Sentencing Guidelines, nonetheless expressed some reservations.
-She contrasted Kimball's reticence about his own finances, particularly in regards to recent payments from the FBI for his services, with his willingness to inform on others.
-Krieger characterized that attitude as duplicitous, paraphrasing it as "I'm happy to turn other people in, but I don't want to be held fully accountable for my own behavior."
-Since there was no precedent allowing her to refuse the downward departure from the guidelines in a case where the defendant had cooperated with the government, she granted it, reducing the sentence to time served.